Lenyn Sosa Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.46 team ERA ranks 19th across all league pitching staffs.
+- The Tigers' 4.48 team ERA ranks 19th among all MLB pitching staffs.

-- Tigers pitchers combine to rank 12th in baseball in home runs surrendered (165 total, 1.2 per game).
+- Tigers pitchers combine to rank 12th in baseball in home runs allowed (166 total, 1.2 per game).

-- The right-hander's most recent time out came on Saturday against the Chicago White Sox, when he threw seven scoreless innings while giving up four hits.
+- His last time out came on Sunday against the Chicago White Sox, when the lefty tossed seven innings, surrendering two earned runs while allowing five hits.

-- The 24-year-old has an ERA of 4.65, with 9 strikeouts per nine innings, in 17 games this season.
-Opponents have a .235 batting average against him.
+- In 11 games this season, the 26-year-old has amassed a 3.77 ERA and 10.4 strikeouts per nine innings, while allowing a batting average of .229 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.